97th Air Mobility Wing: History

-The Air Force Historical Research Agency writes that the wing draws its history from the pre-1947 history of the 97th Operations Group, active under a different title during World War II.

-The wing's 97th Operations Group, at that time the 97th Bombardment Group, earned two Distinguished Unit Citations during combat missions in World War II.
-Through the USAF's bestowed history program, the 97th wing is temporarily entitled to display these and other honors earned by the group while the group is assigned to the wing.

 Cold War

-Established as 97 Bombardment Wing, Very Heavy, on 11 Sep 1947.
-Organized on 1 December 1947 at Mile 26 Field (later named Eielson Air Force Base, Alaska).
-The new wing reported to Fifteenth Air Force, Strategic Air Command (SAC), although the Yukon Sector of the Alaskan Air Command controlled its operations.
+Established as the 97 Bombardment Wing, Very Heavy, on 11 Sep 1947.
+Organized on 1 December 1947 at Mile 26 Field (later Eielson Air Force Base), Alaska.
+The wing was assigned to Fifteenth Air Force ogStrategic Air Command (SAC), although the Yukon Sector of the Alaskan Air Command controlled its operations.
 The 97th was organized in 1947 during the test of the Wing Base Organization, composed of the 97th Bombardment Group and support elements transferred from the 519th Air Service Group.

 This organization gave the wing commander the authority to direct activities rather than merely request support from the base support group commander.
-Operational squadrons of the 97th Bombardment Wing were the 340th, 341st and 342d Bomb Squadrons, which were assigned to the 97th Bombardment Group.
+Operational squadrons of the 97th Bombardment Wing were the 340th, 341st and 342d Bombardment Squadrons, which were assigned to the 97th Bombardment Group.

 The 97th was originally a test organization, made up of the 97th Bombardment Group and three support groups organized from elements of the 519th Air Service Group, which had deployed to Mile 26 Field from Smoky Hill Army Air Field, Kansas.
 The Air Force was conducting a service test of the wing base structure that elevated the wing headquarters to the highest echelon of command on the base.
 This gave the wing commander the authority to direct activities rather than merely request that his flying mission receive support.